Vaelek/node-google-shared-locations/README.md

 ### Functional test for real use case

-Run from project root directory: `node tests/check.js YourEmail@gmail.com supersecretPassword`
+To test this library with real account you need to call this script from project root directory: `node check.js <googleAccountEmail> <googleAccountPassword> [--load-cookies] [--save-cookies]`

-This command runs the script with authentication, to obtain shared location.
-It returns output with time logs and shared locations for user on input.
+This command runs authentication, to obtain shared location.
+It returns time logs, cookies and shared locations for user on input.
+If you use `--save-cookies` parameter, you can next time use `--load-cookies` and reduce time for get location data (skip authentication).